 Considered one of the most creative bakers in Spain, Agustí is, from his bakery in Cercs (Catalonia), the fifth generation of bakers who combine tradition and innovation to create the best bread.

 Thanks to his courage and tenacity, he has managed to attract bread lovers from all corners of the country and revitalize his small town of just 1,000 inhabitants.

 Frank is considered the best baker in the Netherlands.
 He’s renowned for his award-winning Limburgse Vlaai, but Frank is not only concerned with awards.
 He wants to change the world through food.

 Against the trend of quantity and speed, Frank proposes a return to a more leisurely and natural way of doing things, where time is our best ally to achieve better bread and, more importantly, a better quality of life for everyone.

 Nicola's mother is from Galicia, and his father is from Italy.
 Thanks to his enthusiasm and perseverance, he revolutionized the world of flatbreads in Spain with her Pinsas.

 Nico's Pinsa combines Italian tradition with the ingredients most deeply rooted in the Ribeiro region to achieve a product with a unique texture and flavor.

 Chap.
 07. Ángel María Cruz.
 Bogotá.

 Angel represents the core values of the profession.
-From an early age, he was instilled with a love for the trade.
+From an early age, his family instilled love & respect for the trade in him.

 His humility, perseverance, and empathy have made him one of the best bakers in Bogotá.